 The Importance of Play

-Hear about the brain-building benefits of play from educators with decades of experience in a range of settings.
-Speaker draw on the international support for play and outline why it is essential for children's development, ways to support and enhance children’s play, the benefits of nature and risk in play, and things you can do to get more play in your day.
+Learn more about the crucial role of play in children's social, emotional, and cognitive development and the significance of play in promoting children's well-being and learning.
+Tips to support and enhance children’s play, the extraordinary benefits of nature and risk in play, and some things you can do to get more play in your day.

 Dr Peter Gray, author of “Free to Learn,” defines play and discusses why unleashing the instinct of play makes children happier, more self-reliant, and better students for life.

 Pasi Sahlberg, educator, teacher, and author has worked as a schoolteacher, teacher-educator, academic, and policymaker in Finland, and has advised schools and education system leaders around the world.
-He is currently Professor of Education at Southern Cross University in Lismore, NSW, Australia.
+He is currently Professor of Educational Leadership at the University of Melbourne, Australia.
 Read his blog Let the children play.

 The True Play Foundation seeks to support the work of educators and communities who are committed to creating practices, programs and policies that protect and support the right of every child to uninterrupted, self-determined True Play.